Sachin-Kahandal/bselib/README.md

 * Getting list of top gainers and losers.
 * Getting quotes for all the stocks listed on BSE.
 * Getting historical summary of corporate's quarterly results, balance sheets, profit-loss and cash-flow statements.
-* Getting analysis of finacial statements, quarterly and  annual results.
+* Getting analysis of finacial statements, quarterly and  annual results, balacesheets and cashflows.
 * Getting information about corporate's board meetings, dividends, bonus, splits, and rights issued.
 * Getting links of credit reports from ICRA and CARE rating agencies.
 * Getting corporate's shareholding information.